thaliaarchi/deque/README.md

 ## Circular Array Algorithm

 First, we'll create a `Deque` instance with an initial capacity of eight.
 The size is zero because it is empty.
-For the purposes of this tutorial, empty positions are represented by dots.
+For the purposes of this tutorial, empty or junk positions are represented by dots.

 ```c++
 Deque<int> deque(5);   // [ . . . . . ]